 For the New Testament books, there were four criteria that determined if a book was authoritative enough to be included in the New Testament.
 First, it needed to be written by an apostle or someone close to an apostle so that it was an eyewitness account.

 Second, it needed to align with both the Old Testament writings and the teachings of the Apostles.
-Third, the books that were gaining popularity amongst the Christian churches were ones to be considered as having divine authority and inspiration.
+Third, the books that were gaining popularity amongst the early Christian churches were ones to be considered as having divine authority and inspiration.
 And lastly, the book contained high moral and spiritual values that showed the work of the Holy Spirit.

 It was not a single council or church that determined which books would be included in the Bible, but it was a collective effort of different scholars, churches, and councils over time.
 Although accepting which books would comprise the Bible was done by humans, ultimately it is God, through His sovereignty, that made the decision.